Journalists in Haiti demand protection after reporter killed

 The shooting came amid days of sometimes violent street protests calling for the resignation of Moïse, during which several journalists have been attacked.
 Some protesters accuse some media outlets of being pro-government.

 On Sunday, a photographer with Le Nouvelliste was injured by a rubber bullet, and protesters tried to attack a videographer with Radio Television Nationale D’Haiti.
-On Monday, reporters with Radio Tele Ginen were attacked with rocks as protesters vandalized their cars.
+On Monday, reporters with Radio Tele Ginen were targeted with rocks as protesters vandalized their cars.

 Haitian media organizations called on people to stop attacking reporters.